What is the “Write the Room” Activity?

 Sure, you can do this activity at home, it's great fun!
 Just place the cards not just in your child's room but everywhere in the house - or do a garden "Write the Room" hunt - it could be even a game on your kid's birthday party.
 No matter what you decide, it's great fun!

 I have created a few "Write the Room" activities.
 My packages do not just have different themes to make this as engaging as possible but also have sheets in b/w and color.
-So you could place the coloured cards in the room (or house) and the b/w cards could be given to your kids.
-Actually when they finish early they could color their sheets and put them into their binder.
+So you could place the coloured cards in the classroom (or your house) and you can give the b/w cards to your kids.
+Actually when they finish early they could color their sheets and put them into a binder where they collect everything from that schoolyear.
 From time to time you could read the words with them.

 Can you see how many different options you have with these worksheets?
 I can tell you: If you invest a bit time upfront (for printing and laminating) you keep the kids busy for quite some time!